FRCteam1719theUmbrellaCorporation/1719-Rebuilt-2026/README.md

 ## Credits:

-This code is based off of YAGSL's example code, which can be found [here](https://github.com/Yet-Another-Software-Suite/YAGSL)
-Our drive code this year is also a continuation of our previous robot, Nessie.
+This code is based on YAGSL's example code, which can be found [here](https://github.com/Yet-Another-Software-Suite/YAGSL) Our drive code this year is also a continuation of our previous robot, Nessie.
 Drive to tag command is based around team 1954 ElectroBunny's drive to reef code, which can be found [here](https://github.com/ElectroBunny/BetaBot2025)